mountaindust/git_tutorial2024/README.md

-# This is a git tutorial
+# Thii is a git tutorial

-Here are some words for the readme.
+Here is a better description!

 - Bannana
 - Blueberries